HongshuoFan/PLAY/README.md

 ## Credits

-We gratefully acknowledge the support from The Oxford Research Centre in the Humanities (HCP) and Radcliffe Humanities Jesus College for funding parts of this project.
+We gratefully acknowledge the support from [The Oxford Research Centre in the Humanities (HCP)](https://www.torch.ox.ac.uk/humanities-cultural-programme), Jesus College Oxford and [Royal Northern college of Music](https://www.rncm.ac.uk/) for funding parts of this project.

 ## Project Team